Allowable Costs

 Subject to Annual Loan Limits, exceptional expenses may be considered for students who have costs that exceed the standard monthly living allowance.

 If both partners in a married or common-law relationship are attending post-secondary studies and wish to apply for student loans and grants, applications should be submitted for each person.
-When calculated need is determined, each will be assessed using half the appropriate monthly living allowance listed above.
+When calculated need is determined, each student will be assessed using half the appropriate monthly living allowance listed above.

 Exception: